-- 1 1/2 teaspoons finely chopped chipotle chiles in adobo sauce
+- chipotles in adobo sauce

-- 1/4 teaspoon cayenne pepper
+- cayenne pepper

-Cut each hard boiled egg in half lengthwise and carefully remove the cooked yolks.
+- Cut each hard boiled egg in half lengthwise and carefully remove the cooked yolks.

-Blend until it's as smooth as possible.
+- Place all of the yolks in the food processor along with the yogurt, cilantro, chipotles, salt and cayenne.Blend until it's as smooth as possible.
 If you don't have a food processor, you can chop the cilantro as finely as you can and mix everything together in a mixing bowl.
 (Reserve a couple of cilantro sprigs for garnish if desired.)

-Place the emptied egg white halves on a serving platter or plate and use a small cookie scoop (about 1-1/4-inch), or a pastry bag, to fill each one.
-(You can also cut about 1/4-inch off the corner of a zip-lock bag and it will work as a pastry bag.)
+- Place the emptied egg white halves on a serving platter or plate and use a small cookie scoop (about 1¼ inch), or a pastry bag, to fill each one.
+(You can also cut about ¼ inch off the corner of a zip-lock bag and it will work as a pastry bag.)

-Place the eggs in the refrigerator for at least 20 minutes.
+- Place the eggs in the refrigerator for at least 20 minutes.